patrinapun1-bit/dreu/logs/week-02.md

 ## Approach and Implementation
 I continued reading various chapters of my textbook on basic quantum computing concepts.
 I read through the two papers that Jaclyn provided and typed keywords such as "LSTM" and "Encoding" into the papers to narrow my reading.
 I then answered the questions she provided us and critically analyzed the papers.

-I worked on Assignment 7, which built upon the concepts from Assignment 6.
-I created diagrams on Google Slides about quantum encoding.
-I then used Qiskit to implement qubit rotations on the Bloch sphere based on two different TNBC features.
-I assembled a short slideshow to present during our Thursday meeting.
-I then referenced my Week 6 slideshow about A-QLSTM-A and a previous paper provided by Jaclyn and discussed how encoding relates to A-QLSTM.
+I am working on Assignment 7, which builds upon the concepts from Assignment 6.
+I will create diagrams on Google Slides about quantum encoding.
+I will then use Qiskit to implement qubit rotations on the Bloch sphere based on two different TNBC features.
+I then reference my Week 6 slideshow on A-QLSTM-A and a previous paper provided by Jaclyn, and discuss how encoding relates to A-QLSTM.

-I then began thinking about my research poster and drafting a few ideas.
+I then will begin thinking about my research poster and drafting a few ideas.

 ## Results

-- I answered the literature questions on a seperate google doc.
+- I answered the literature questions on a separate Google Doc.

-- I created a google slideshow to present for week 7.
+- I am working on creating a Google Slides presentation for week 7.